nathancolgate/corps-of-engineers-pool-report/README.md

 ## Construction within the 500 foot critical zone landward of Kansas River Levee System Station 391+00, 872 Oak Street Lawrence, Kansas

-Geotechnical Engineering Report
+_Geotechnical Engineering Report_

 Prepared by:
 David Clark and Nathan Clark
-January 21, 2014
+July 28, 2020

 ### Project Information and Observations

 #### Overview

-The single-family residence planned for 872 Oak Street will consist of a 2,400 square foot two-story house, with a basement.
-The project site, located in the City of Lawrence, Douglas County, Kansas, was historically used for agriculture.
-No trees exist on the property.
+The development planned for 872 Oak Street will consist of a below ground swimming pool.
+The project site, located in the City of Lawrence, Douglas County, Kansas, was historically used for agriculture, and has one existing house with a basement.
+A few trees exist on the property.
+Some smaller fruit trees will be removed, but the larger shade trees will remain.
+The project layout is illustrated on Sheet 1, included in Appendix A.

 #### Construction

-Construction will begin in the spring of 2014 and continue through the summer of 2015.
-Specific construction activities covered in this report are a basement excavation with a footprint of approximately 1,747 square feet.
-While the overall project duration is drawn out, the periods during which subsurface excavation activities will occur is no greater than four weeks.
-Site grading will be limited to that required directly adjacent to new structures for positive drainage.
+Construction will begin in the spring of 2021 and continue through the summer of 2021.
+Specific construction activities covered in this report are a pool excavation with a footprint of approximately 2,828 square feet.
+The periods during which subsurface excavation activities will occur is no greater than 2 weeks.

 #### Kansas River Levee Station